MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/data-activator-alert-queryset.md

 ## Set alert on a KQL Queryset

 > [!IMPORTANT]
 > [Timechart](/kusto/query/visualization-timechart?view=microsoft-fabric&preserve-view=true) visualizations are not supported in this scenario.
-They are supported in [Create Data Activator alerts from a Real-Time Dashboard](data-activator-get-data-real-time-dashboard.md).
+They are supported in [Create [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] alerts from a Real-Time Dashboard](data-activator-get-data-real-time-dashboard.md).

 1. Browse to your KQL Queryset.
 1. Run a query that returns a visualization.